-Choosing among the many Mediterranean cruises is no easy task, especially if this is your first Mediterranean cruise or, indeed, your first cruise ever.
+Choosing among the many Mediterranean cruises is no easy task, especially if this is your first cruise ever.

-This article highlights the most important things to consider before deciding which cruise is right for you.
+This article highlights the most important things to consider before deciding which cruise suits you.

 The different types of Mediterranean cruise